-Sperm ejaculated outside of a female's body have a lifespan that tops out at a few hours and may be as brief as a few minutes [source: Harms].
 But if they survive long enough to reach the fallopian tube, sperm cells can relax and enjoy a safe environment that's conducive to their continued survival.
-Some actually bind to the fallopian tube itself, as a means of receiving direct nourishment [source: National Geographic].
+Some actually bind to the fallopian tube itself, as a means of receiving direct nourishment [source: Channel4.com].

 When an egg enters the fallopian tube from the other end, it produces a scent that drives the sperm cells crazy.
 They become very excited and begin a process called capacitation, during which they shed certain proteins and become very excited.
 Both the shedding of proteins and the boost in mobility aid the sperm cell in its quest to penetrate the egg.

 When a sperm cell finally makes contact with the egg, the head of the sperm releases enzymes that help it penetrate the egg's exterior.
-Once a sperm cell does, the two cells -- the sperm and the egg -- form a single-celled unit called a zygote, and the change prevents any other sperm cells from getting through.
+Once a sperm cell does, the two cells — the sperm and the egg — form a single-celled unit called a zygote, and the change prevents any other sperm cells from getting through [sources: Channel4.com, Suarez].